Applications to become a 2018-19 Screening Partner are now open; apply today! Applications close February 28, 2018.

 - Provide advance publicity and promotion within your community for each of the six Southern Circuit screenings, including but not limited to: print, electronic, and social media.

-- Provide a qualified projectionist for each of the six Southern Circuit programs, functional DVD or Blu-ray projection and audio equipment.
-Blu-ray or DCP projection is preferred when/if available.
+- Provide a qualified projectionist for each of the six Southern Circuit programs, and functional projection and audio equipment.
+DVD, Blu-ray or DCP projection is preferred, when/if available.

-- Make arrangements for economical overnight accommodations for each filmmaker.
+- Make arrangements for safe, clean, economical overnight accommodations for each filmmaker.
 Organizations make reservations and filmmakers are responsible for payment of accommodations based on applicable per diem.

 South Arts responsibilities